-Each time you quote or paraphrase a source, you must include an in-text citation as well as an entry in your reference list.
-A direct quote involves copying exact words or phrases from your source material, while paraphrasing involves summarizing someone else's ideas or thoughts into your own words.
+Each time you quote or paraphrase a source, you must include an in-text citation and an entry in your reference list.

-While direct quotes require quotation marks and a page number (or paragraph number if there are no pages), paraphrasing does not.
+A direct quotation involves copying exact words or phrases from your source material, while paraphrasing involves restating someone else's ideas or thoughts in your own words.
+A direct quotation requires quotation marks and a page number (or paragraph number if there are no pages), but paraphrasing does not.

 (See sections 8.10-8.36 of the APA Publication Manual, 7th ed.)